marinaposting/MarineFoolin/README.md

 Art by me, with Inky and Edwardard Robinson as guest artists.

 Marine Foolin' requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steamodded](https://github.com/Steamodded/smods) to be installed,<br>
+Any mod that adds seals should be compatible with this mod,<br>
 visit the [Steammodded Wiki](https://github.com/Steamodded/smods/wiki) to learn how to setup & install mods.